aditya-pugalia/flashcards/README.md

-# Study Wise
+# Prepare Smart: AI Flashcards
-Support and feedback for the Flashcards app — AI-powered flashcard creation for iOS.
+Support and feedback for the Prepare Smart: AI Flashcards app — AI-powered flashcard creation for iOS.
-# Study Wise – Support
+# Prepare Smart: AI Flashcards – Support

 Welcome!
-This is the support page for the **Study Wise** iOS app.
+This is the support page for the **Prepare Smart: AI Flashcards** iOS app.

 ## 📬 Contact
 Have a question, found a bug, or want to request a feature?